Ionut2707/CevaDulcee/README.md

 To use Ceva Dulce:

-1. Click the "Produse" button to view the page listing all the restaurants.
+1. Click the "Produse" button to go on the page to view products that you can order.

 2. You can contact by sending direct a message to the owner for a specific product .

-3. Press "See more" on any restaurant to view detailed information (note: menu data is not available in the mock).

 ## Code Contributors